Gender perceptions In Science and Engineering (GISE)

 - and of working age (including currently studying for a postgraduate degree, or not currently working).

-Please do NOT participate if you have yet to start a first university level degree, are an undergraduate student, or are retired, or if you are not from the targeted STEM specialisms.
+Please do NOT participate if you have yet to start a first university level degree, are an undergraduate student, or are retired.

 More explanations of the STEM specialisms and other terms can be found in GISE Glossary including detailed explanations.
 NB.
 If you are not sure if your specialism is included, feel free to submit a response but please explain your specialism in detail at the relevant questions; although your response might not be used for this pilot, it may be used in a future study.